odddollar/Fib-do-go/README.md

 For example, with a minimum Fibonacci number of 40, a maximum of 45, and 200 tasks, calculating the 40th Fibonacci number is pushed onto a queue.
 Calculating the 41st number is pushed next, then the 42nd, etc., until the 44th number is pushed.
 The 40th number is then pushed again and the loop repeats until a total of 200 tasks exist in the queue.
 The queue would appear as [40 41 42 43 44 40 41 42 43 ...].
 Worker threads pull the next available task from this queue and calculate that Fibonacci number.
 Once this task has been completed, the worker pulls the next task until all tasks have been pulled from the queue.
 A single shared queue is used by all workers.
 On exhaustion of all tasks, the time taken to complete the benchmark is reported in seconds.

+Pre-built files are available from the Releases page.

 ## Usage

 Fib Dot Go has the sub-commands `run`, `about`, and `cpu`.